wellblackjack/wellblackjack/LimaCharlie_EDR_SOC_Lab.md

 For now, we're done with Sliver-Server so we'll exit the process.
 Now we need to download the C2 payload onto our Windows machine.
 Adversaries will find a multitude of different methods to deliver malware like phishing emails or unsuspecting malicious links for example, but for the lab, we'll simply run the command python3 -m http.server 80 to start a temporary web server.
 Next, we'll swap back into the Windows machine and download our C2 payload which is now staged and ready to exploit.
 This would now be a good time to snapshot the Windows machine.

-Following the staging of our malware, we can head over to the SSH session of our Ubuntu machine, terminate the python web server and relaunch Sliver.
-In order to start the session on Sliver, you'll need to start the Sliver HTTP listener with the simple command of 'http', head back to the Windows machine, and execute the C2 payload from an administrative PowerShell.
+Following the staging of our malware, we can head over to the SSH session of our Ubuntu machine, terminate the Python web server and relaunch Sliver.
+To start the session on Sliver, you'll need to start the Sliver HTTP listener with the simple command of 'http', head back to the Windows machine, and execute the C2 payload from an administrative PowerShell.
 When you head back over to the Ubuntu SSH session this should appear in Sliver.
 You can verify the payload has been executed correctly by the command 'sessions' and seeing the green 'ALIVE' in the health tab. (see screenshot below)

 <img width="249" alt="Screenshot 2023-06-12 164015" src="https://github.com/wellblackjack/wellblackjack/assets/125303146/71514afd-0f99-405a-b01c-d578fbd913c3">

-We will now look to interact with our C2 session by the command 'use [session id]' which is found previously in the 'sessions' command.
+We will now look to interact with our C2 session using the command 'use [session id]' found previously in the 'sessions' command.
 This means we are interacting with the Windows machine via our C2 payload.
 We can verify this with basic commands like 'info' and 'whoami'. 'getprivs' will display the privileges available to us.
 Some of the privileges will interest us, particularly 'SeDebugPrivilege' which is enabled.
 Chen, R (2008) via Microsoft's website explains 'from a security perspective, SeDebugPrivilege is equivalent to administrator' making our future credential gathering much easier in the future.

 <img width="496" alt="Screenshot 2023-06-12 164136" src="https://github.com/wellblackjack/wellblackjack/assets/125303146/ba808f44-5072-497b-88cb-c7a986fe71a2">